robertoostenveld/unicorn2xx/README.md

 Prior to the Unicorn connecting, the LED gives short flashes every second.
 After connecting it blinks on and off in a regular pace.
 When streaming the LED is constantly on.
 The Bluetooth protocol is documented in a PDF that is hosted on https://github.com/unicorn-bi/Unicorn-Suite-Hybrid-Black.

+All of these applications stream up to 16 channels: EEG 1 to 8, Accelerometer X, Y, Z, Gyroscope X, Y, Z, Battery Level and Counter.
+Please note that the Unicorn Recorder and UnicornLSL application that are part of the Windows suite have a 17th channel with a Validation Indicator.

 If you encounter Bluetooth connection problems on macOS, such as the LED keeps giving short flashes which indicates that it is not connecting, open a terminal and type

     sudo pkill bluetoothd

 ## Unicorn2txt

-This streams the EEG data to the screen or a tab-separated text file.
+This streams the EEG data to the screen or to a tab-separated text file.

 ## Unicorn2audio